 The student must register for an independent study to receive credit.
 For example:

 - NUR 7087 Field Study in International Nursing or NUR 4902 Guided Study in Nursing.

 - Independent study within the student's academic department.

 *Second semester Freshman may be considered under special circumstances if entering with AP (Advanced Placement) credits and permission of the Global Health Minor advisor.

-**The Global Health Minor Advisor and an updated list of approved courses will be kept on the College of Nursing Website, under the Center for Global and Public Health link.
+**The Global Health Minor Advisor and an updated list of approved courses appears on the College of Nursing Website, under the Center for Global and Public Health link.